 (c) "Eligible health care entity" means one of the following:

 (1) community clinics, as defined under section 145.9268;

 (2) hospitals eligible for rural hospital capital improvement grants, as defined in section 144.148;

-(3) physician or advanced practice registered nurse clinics located in a community with a population of less than 50,000 according to United States Census Bureau statistics and outside the seven-county metropolitan area;
+(3) physician, advanced practice registered nurse, or physician assistant clinics located in a community with a population of less than 50,000 according to United States Census Bureau statistics and outside the seven-county metropolitan area;

 (5) community health boards as established under chapter 145A;

 (6) nonprofit entities with a purpose to provide health information exchange coordination governed by a representative, multi-stakeholder board of directors; and

 (7) other providers of health or health care services approved by the commissioner for which interoperable electronic health record capability would improve quality of care, patient safety, or community health.

 The commissioner of health shall award grants to: